JaKarr Sampson: Indiana Pacers (2019–2021)

-On August 2, 2019, Sampson signed a 1-year deal worth $1,737,145 with the Indiana Pacers.
+On August 2, 2019, Sampson signed a one–year contract worth $1,737,145 with the Indiana Pacers.
+He made 34 appearances (including 12 starts) for Indiana during the 2019–20 season, averaging 4.6 points, 2.6 rebounds, and 0.6 assists.

 On November 29, 2020, Sampson re-signed with the Pacers.
 On April 21, 2021, Sampson was suspended for one game without pay for headbutting Patty Mills during an altercation between the Pacers and the San Antonio Spurs.
+He made 29 appearances (four starts) for the Pacers during the 2020–21 season, averaging 4.6 points and 2.7 rebounds.

 Virtus Bologna (2021–2022)

 On September 27, 2021, Sampson signed a 2-year deal with Virtus Bologna of the Italian Lega Basket Serie A (LBA); the team also plays in the EuroCup.
-After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on 11 May 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
+After having ousted Lietkabelis, Ulm and Valencia in the first three rounds of the playoffs, on May 11, 2022, Virtus defeated Frutti Extra Bursaspor by 80–67 at the Segafredo Arena, winning its first EuroCup and qualifying for the EuroLeague after 14 years.
 However, despite having ended the regular season at the first place and having ousted 3–0 both Pesaro and Tortona in the first two rounds of playoffs, Virtus was defeated 4–2 in the national finals by Olimpia Milano.